 Michelle Bernard, Co-Owner

 "Every single person is deserving of a proper and personalized farewell, regardless of their financial situation.
 I believe dignity and respect are God given rights, especially in death.
 I’m proud to have the opportunity to give back.
 Doing so beside my husband only makes our lives more meaningful.”

 Michelle Bernard is a native Texan.
 She was born in Dallas, but grew up between Dallas/Fort Worth and Ventura, California.
 She is married to Scott Bernard and has three sons; Trevor, Preston, and Kaden.
 Michelle grew up in a very happy and active home, but early in her life, she became acutely aware of mortality while helping care for her ailing mother and little brother, prior to their passing.
 These losses led her to pursue her nursing degree, and she has spent the last 10 years as a triage nurse in family healthcare.
 The transition from nursing to the death care industry was easy for Michelle, because she believes it is “nursing for the soul”.
 She has first-hand knowledge of the financial strain funeral services can put on a family, and it is her goal to provide solutions that allow everyone to experience the farewell they deserve.
-She joined her husband Scott (Co-Owner) at Gateway in 2018, and is currently studying to become a licensed Funeral Director.
+She joined her husband Scott (Co-Owner) at Gateway in 2018.